-The International Global Atmospheric Chemistry (IGAC) Project's Core Project Office is located at the Cooperative Institute for Research in Environmental Sciences (CIRES) at the University of Colorado, Boulder.
+The International Global Atmospheric Chemistry (IGAC) Project's Core Project Office is located at the National Oceanic and Atmospheric Administration/University of Washington Joint Institute for the Study of the Atmosphere and Ocean (JISAO) in Seattle, Washington.
 The IGAC Core Project Office is funded equally by the U.S. National Science Foundation (NSF), NOAA, and the National Aeronautics and Space Administration (NASA).
-Six different employees have been supported within the IGAC Core Project Office froom 2009 to 2012.
-From 2009 to 2011, Sarah J. Doherty was working 75% time as the IGAC Executive Officer, 25% time on research.
-In January 2011, Sarah J. Doherty stepped down and was replaced by Dr. Megan L. Melamed, who currently works 100% time as the IGAC Executive Officer.
-From 2009 to 2011, Collen Marquist worked 40% time as IGAC Administrative Specialist.
-From 2011 to 2012, Steven Brey and June Landenburger worked 10-15 hours per week as part-time student assistants.
-Since 2012, Jeff Jennings has worked 10-15 hours per week as part-time student assistant.
+Three different employees have been supported within the IGAC Core Project Office over the past year.
+Dr. Megan L. Melamed worked 100% time as the IGAC Executive Officer.
+Steven Brey and June Landenburger worked 10-15 hours per week as part-time student assistants.
 In addition to the permanent IGAC staff, IGAC also works with a graphic designer and web developer on an as needed contractual basis.

 However, there is a much wider participation in the IGAC project than just those whose pay is covered under this grant.
-The project activities are guided and in many cases implemented by an international Scientific Steering Committee (SSC), which acts on a volunteer basis.
-IGAC SSC members serving between 2009 and 2012 are listed below.
+The project activities are guided and, in many cases, implemented by an international Scientific Steering Committee (SSC), which acts on a volunteer basis.
+The current IGAC SSC members are listed below.